-Plants of the World Online by Kew currently lists 17 species in the Tacca genus (as of 2-24-21 when I last updated this page).
+As of 11-21-21 when this page was last updated, Plants of the World Online by Kew currently lists 17 species in the Tacca genus.
 It is a member of the plant family Dioscoreaceae with 4 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I bought my White Bat Flower from Wellspring Gardens as a starter plant in the spring of 2012.
 I also bought a Black Bat Flower as well as many other plants.
 You don’t have to spend a lot of money to purchase some very interesting plants.
 Starter plants are much less expensive although it may take them longer to grow.
 That way you can gain more experience even though it is sometimes a pain.

 Origin: See links below.

 Zones: USDA Zone 10A-12 (30 to 45° F).

 Flowers can grow up to 12” wide with whiskers up to 24” long or more.
 Flowers late spring through summer.
 They need bright light to flower but keep them from direct sun.
 Some information suggests they don’t flower until they are 2-3 years old.
 I bought mine as a starter plant and it flowered the same year.

 The White Bat Flower can grow up to 48” tall and its lance-shaped leaves can grow to around 24” long or more x 8” wide.